3rr0r-505/KeySpy/CONTRIBUTING.md

 # Contributing to KeySpy

-Thank you for considering contributing to NetWhisper!
+Thank you for considering contributing to KeySpy!
 We appreciate your interest in making our project better.

 ## Getting Started